Numerical approximation of SDEs with fractional noise and distributional drift: Introduction

+This error bound is the sum of a stability bound between processes with respective drifts $b$ and $b^k$, and a numerical error for an SDE with drift $b^k$.
+Then, letting $b^k$ converge to $b$ and choosing carefully $k$ as a function of $h$, we get the following rate of convergence

-where the rate $\frac{1}{2(1-\gamma+d/p)}$ is always greater than $H$ and increases with the regularity of the drift.
-The general version of this result is presented in Theorem \ref{thmmain-SDE} and discussed thereafter, in particular concerning the value of the rate.
-This extends the result of \citet{butkovsky2021approximation} to negative values of $\alpha \equiv \gamma-d/p$, and matches the $1/2-\varepsilon$ rate of convergence obtained in the case $\gamma-d/p=0$, when $b$ is a bounded measurable function.
+Observe that the rate $\frac{1}{2(1-\gamma)}$ is always greater than $H$ and increases with the regularity of the drift.
+The general version of this result is presented in Theorem \ref{thmmain-SDE} and discussed thereafter.
+In particular, it can be shown that given the bound \eqref{eq:firstbound-0}, one cannot obtain a better rate than the one in \eqref{eq:rate-0}.
+This extends the result of \citet{butkovsky2021approximation} to negative values of $\alpha \equiv \gamma $, and matches the $1/2-\varepsilon$ rate of convergence obtained in the case $\gamma=0$, when $b$ is a bounded measurable function.
 As a consequence of this strong-error approximation, we recover previous results from \cite{CatellierGubinelli,GHM} on the strong existence and pathwise uniqueness of solutions of the SDE \eqref{eqSDE}.

-Beyond the Catellier-Gubinelli regime \cite{CatellierGubinelli}, we investigate the limit case $\gamma-d/p = 1-1/(2H)$, $p< +\infty$, to obtain a non-explicit rate of convergence for the strong error of the numerical approximation.
+Finally, beyond the Catellier-Gubinelli regime, we investigate the limit case where $b \in \mathcal{B}_p^\gamma$ for some $p \in [1,+\infty)$ with $\gamma-d/p = 1-1/(2H)$, to obtain a non-explicit rate of convergence for the strong error of the numerical approximation.
 As a byproduct, we again deduce that $X$ is a strong solution and that it is pathwise unique in a class of H\"older continuous processes.

 ~